whyike/workshop-chatbot/README.md

 4. **Access the Web Server**

-   Open your web browser and navigate to http://localhost:8000 to view your web server.
+   Open your web browser and navigate to http://localhost:8000 to use your Chat Bot.

 ### Enjoy - Mike :)